Sally and Bob Goldman Therapy Dog Program

 Here to Serve and Love

 Henry Ford West Bloomfield Hospital’s National Award Winning therapy dog program is comprised of facility-owned dogs and volunteer pet therapy teams.
-Hope, a Black Labrador, is our certified therapy dog at Henry Ford West Bloomfield Hospital.
-In addition, approximately 30 volunteer pet therapy teams visit patients, guests and staff as part of our team.
+Hope, a Black Labrador, George, a Golden Retriever, and Josie a Yellow Lab, are our certified therapy dogs at Henry Ford West Bloomfield Hospital.
+In addition, approximately 30 volunteer pet therapy teams visit patients, guests and staff as part of our furry team.
 Our dogs come in all shapes and sizes!

-Your child can have a photo taken with a therapy dog and take home therapy dog trading cards for Hope or any of our therapy dogs who visit the hospital.
+Your child can have a photo taken with a therapy dog and take home therapy dog trading cards for Hope, George, Josie or any of our incredible therapy dogs who visit the hospital.

 Our therapy dog program is solely funded from donations.
 If you are interested in making a contribution to our program, please select the Donate to Our Program link.